File I/O

 The fs.writeFile

-: A function that is called after the file is written, taking an error as its first argument.
+- callback: A function called after the write operation is complete.
+This function receives an error object as its first argument.

 The options